 - Never make assumptions about the abilities of others

-- Challenge assumptions, language, and thoughts that stereotype or erase other peoples.
-For example, not everyone can “stand up” so “stand up and fight” erases those who would fight but cannot stand to do so
+- Challenge assumptions, language, and sayings that stereotype or erase other peoples.
+For example, not everyone can “stand up” so “stand up and fight” erases those who would fight but cannot stand to do so.
+An alternative might be “show up and fight”

 Sobriety